Teacher vs Students Class Management Game

 Sometimes there was a prize for beating the teacher, sometimes winning was the prize!
 I usually check the point totals at the end of each week, but you could definitely keep this going for an entire 6 weeks or even a whole semester!
 I would say the younger the kiddos, the shorter the time frame.
 You also want to make sure you keep the score close!
 This keeps students from just giving up.
 Everything about this class management game is totally flexible to meet the needs of your students and your classroom.

-You can find a PDF version and editable versions of the teacher vs students class management game by clicking on these links!
+You can snag a PDF version and editable versions of the teacher vs students class management game right here!

 I would love to hear if you plan to use this strategy or what other classroom management suggestions you have!